qingkaishi/swan/README.md

 Usage
 -------
-See the example in directory demo/READM.md.
+See the example in demo/READM.md.

 Bugs
 ------